MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/vm-inspector-azure-virtual-machines.md

 ## How VM Inspector works

-VM Inspector uses a back-end Microsoft service that's named **Compute Diagnostic resource provider** to collect useful event logs, configurations, settings, and registry keys from your VM OS disk for diagnostics.
+VM Inspector uses the Microsoft Compute resource provider, a back-end Microsoft service that collects useful event logs, configurations, settings, and registry keys from your VM OS disk for diagnostics.
 The customer starts by granting access to VM Inspector and running a diagnostic against your selected VM.
 VM Inspector will then make a connection to the VM managed disk in Azure storage, and use a predefined manifest to do file collection on the OS disk.
 After the inspection is finished, the collected files are packed into a .zip file, and returned to customer’s storage account for safe keeping.

 For more information about the anatomy of an Azure VM on Windows, see [Run a Windows VM on Azure - Azure Reference Architectures](/azure/architecture/reference-architectures/n-tier/windows-vm).